Kin-George/PythonCourse/README.md

 # Introduction to Data analysis with python

-An introductory course that in an easy and interactive way gives a first contact with python to perform data analysis developed in the framework of the project code friday of the department of economics at the university of the north.
+An introductory course that in an easy and interactive way gives a first contact with python to perform data analysis developed in the framework of the project code friday of the department of economics at the Del Norte University.

 # Sections
 - Introduction to Python